WELCOME TO SAFE WALKWAYS USA

 February 2024 Onwards

-Currently the City's SMD program has no motorized scooters and no operators and many pedestrians, especially in the beach communities and downtown, have expressed their relief and feeling of greater safety when they go for a walk.
-However CM Lee has the right to propose to Council at some future date that the safety measures be reversed.
-Thus a Sword of Damocles hangs over that sense of relief.
-It may not last.
+Currently the City's Mobility Program has no motorized scooters and no operators.
+Many pedestrians, especially in the beach communities and downtown, have expressed their relief and feeling of greater safety when they go for a walk.

 Why "Safe Walkways" And Not "Safe Sidewalks"?